 Non-verbal interview cues can often be the most important.
 A handshake is one behaviour that can be seen and measured.
-Ensure that your handshake is not submissive: a limp handshake suggests timidity or insincerity.
+Ensure that your handshake is not submissive: A limp handshake suggests timidity or insincerity.
 On the other hand, one that comes in too high and aggressive can be intimidating and may be considered domineering.
-Jimmy’s tip: a good handshake is one that is neutral and lasts about two to three shakes.
+Mr Pang’s tip: A good handshake is one that is neutral and lasts about two to three shakes.

 3. Eye Contact is Important

 Consistent eye contact suggests interest and attentiveness on the employer’s part.
 It also means that you are successfully engaging with the interviewer and building rapport.
 Sometimes when this happens, says Mr Ng, the interviewer will subconsciously start to mimic your body language; this implies that they are synchronised with you.
 It is a sign that the interview is going well, so continue presenting yourself with the same energy and enthusiasm.

 Both Mr Pang and Mr Ng agree that an employer’s posture is worth observing throughout the job interview.
 This is because posture is a subtle indicator of how someone feels.
 If an interviewer is sitting forward, with his arms relaxed, it’s probably a sign that he’s interested in what you have to say.
 However, if he is leaning backwards or slouching, it may indicate that he’s disinterested or bored.
 In such a scenario, Mr Ng suggests that the interviewee asks an intelligent question such as “what is the company culture?” to capture the interviewer’s attention.